Fewer than 1,000 Greater Caribbean manatees remain in Belize's coastal waters. Our chance to save them is now!

-In the last TWENTY-TWO years:
+In the last TWENTY-FIVE years:

 30 manatees have entered the Wildtracks Rehabilitation Centre

-14 manatees have been successfully released back into the wild, with 2 in soft release and 2 in care pending their release dates.
+18 manatees have been successfully released back into the wild, with 2 in soft release and 2 in care pending their release dates.

 Wildtracks operates the Manatee Rehabilitation Centre under a Memorandum of Understanding with the Belize Fisheries Department.
 It collaborates with other stakeholders as a member of the National Manatee Working Group, an advisory committee to the Fisheries Department.